pseudomuto/protoc-gen-doc/README.md

 ## Installation

-There is a Docker image available (`pseudomuto/protoc-gen-doc`) that has everything you need to generate documentation from your protos.
+There is a Docker image available (`docker pull pseudomuto/protoc-gen-doc`) that has everything you need to generate documentation from your protos.

 If you'd like to install this locally, you can `go get` it.

-`go get -u github.com/pseudomuto/protoc-gen-doc`
+`go get -u github.com/pseudomuto/protoc-gen-doc/cmd/...`

 ## Invoking the Plugin